S3cur3Th1sSh1t/WinPwn/README.md

 # WinPwn
-Still much work to do - many error messages - Automation for internal Windows Penetrationtest
+Still much work to do - Automation for internal Windows Penetrationtest.

 	1) Automatic Proxy Detection
 	2) Elevated or unelevated Detection